surveycto/get-ip-address/README.md

 # Get IP Address

 # Description
 This a plugin that provides a readonly text to get the IP address for webforms.
-I will auto advance once the IP address has been captured.
+It will auto advance once the IP address has been captured.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/get_ip_address/raw/master/get_ip_address.fieldplugin.zip)